top of page

 And don’t worry if you create a little mess as you go through all the items.
 It will feel amazing once it’s done!

 Get yourself in a positive frame of mind, don’t try to do it when you are feeling completely negative.
-Put on some music, maybe a nice uplifting fragrance in your diffuser or a scented candle to life the mood.
+Put on some music, maybe a nice uplifting fragrance in your diffuser or a scented candle to lift the mood.
 It will make the whole experience so much more enjoyable and easier!

 Use this decluttering guide to help you to declutter your home today.